 What to Expect When You Sign Up

-- You will receive an email confirmation in your inbox right away.
+- You will receive an email confirmation and "Welcome" letter in your inbox right away.

-- At the start of next week, the program will begin and continue for six weeks.
-One letter will arrive every morning Monday through Friday with an audio guided imagery on Saturdays.
+- The program will begin the next Monday and continue for six weeks.
+A letter will arrive every morning Monday through Friday with an audio guided imagery on Saturdays.

-- Every week we will tackle a different challenge together, through shared readings, stories and helpful exercises you can do on your own time.
+- Every week we will tackle a different challenge together (for example, Week Two: Overcoming Shame.)
+Besides the daily reading, there will be helpful exercises you can do on your own time.